ST10026037/PhotoshareApp/PhotoshareApp/README.md

-# photoshareApp
+# PhotoshareApp
-Photo sharing app
+This is a photo sharing application